 Historic Preservation Minor

-Historic preservation is an inherently interdisciplinary field.
+Historic preservation explores, protects, interprets, and manages change in the exisiting physical and cultural environment.
+It is an inherently interdisciplinary field.
 The minor is particularly well-suited for students studying anthropology, architecture, history, the history of art and architecture, landscape architecture, and planning, public policy and management.
-Undergraduate students, no matter their major, are eligible to enroll in the minor, however.
+Undergraduate students, no matter their major, are eligible to enroll in the minor.

 Historic Preservation Minor Requirements